ncolesummers/data-structures/README.md

 - **Facade Class** - Delegates the requests from the client to the module classes; hides the complexities of the subsystem logic and rules
 - **Module Classes** - Implement the behaviors and functionalites of the module subsystem.
 - **Client** - Invokes the `facade` method.
 The `facade` class functionality can be spread across multiple packages and assemblies.

+#### Flyweight
+Used to manage the state of an object with high variation.
+The pattern allows us to share common parts of the object state among multiple objects, instead of each object storing it.
+Variable object data is referred to as *extrinsic state*, and the rest of the object state is *intrinsic*.
+Extrinsic data is passed to flyweight methods and will never be stored within it.

+Flyweight patterns help reduce the overall memory usage and the object initializing overhead.
+The pattern helps create interclass relationships and lower memory to a manageable level.

+Flyweight objects are immutable.

+##### Components
+- **FlyWeight** interface - Has a method through which flyweights can get and act on the extrinsic state
+- **ConcreteFlyWeight** - implements the `FlyWeight` interface to represent flyweight objects
+- **FlyweightFactory** - used to create and manage flyweight objects.
+The client invokes `FlyweightFactory` to get a flyweight object.  `UnsharedFlyWeight` can have a functionality that is not shared.
+- Client classes